 4. Jones Creek Farms — Sedro Wooley, WA

-With Washington State providing 60 percent of the nation’s apples, it’s one of the best places in the country to go apple picking.
-One of our favorite places to do that is the environmentally aware Jones Creek Farms, located in the fertile Skagit Valley.
+With Washington State providing 60 percent of the nation’s apples, it’s one of the best places to go apple picking in the US.
+One of our favorite Washington apple orchards is the environmentally aware Jones Creek Farms, located in the fertile Skagit Valley.
 You won’t find GMOs here or even plastic water bottles for sale.
-What you will find is 100 unique varieties on the organically-maintained orchard.
+What you will find is 100 unique varieties on the organically maintained orchard.
 Jones Creek is open for apple picking from August to October on Fridays, Saturdays, and Sundays from 10:00 AM to 5:00 PM.

 5. Rennie Orchards — Williamsburg, MI